Jose Miranda Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.

-- The Red Sox have a 5.07 team ERA that ranks 24th among all MLB pitching staffs.
+- The Red Sox's 4.92 team ERA ranks 22nd across all league pitching staffs.

-- The Red Sox give up the fourth-most home runs in baseball (24 total, 1.4 per game).
+- Red Sox pitchers combine to give up 25 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Sale gets the start for the Red Sox, his fourth of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- Kluber makes the start for the Red Sox, his fourth of the season.
+He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.

-- His most recent appearance came out of the bullpen on Monday when the lefty threw 2/3 innings against the Los Angeles Angels while allowing hits.
+- His most recent time out came in relief on Tuesday when the righty tossed 2/3 innings against the Minnesota Twins while giving up hits.

-- In three games this season, the 34-year-old has an 11.25 ERA and 14.2 strikeouts per nine innings, while allowing a batting average of .327 to his opponents.
+- The 37-year-old has amassed an ERA of 6.92, with 9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.